jburzynski/TypeGenDocs/source/usingtypegen.rst

 The attribute's constructor allows for 2 methods of specifying the TypeScript type:

 * explicitly - by typing the string value that will be used as a TypeScript type
-* by using the *TsType* enum - the *TsType* enum contains values representing the built-in TypeScript types (object, boolean, string, number and Date)
+* by using the *TsType* enum - the *TsType* enum contains values representing the built-in TypeScript types (object, boolean, string, number, Date and any)

 If the used type requires an *import* statement to be present, the import path can be specified as a second constructor argument.
 Additionally, if the type is used as an alias, the original type name can be specified as the third constructor argument.